 Can Bipolar Disorder Be Cured?

 Receiving a diagnosis of bipolar disorder can feel life-changing, but it doesn’t have to be.
-Millions of Americans live with mental health disorders like bipolar and are able to enjoy rich, healthy and fulfilling lives.
-These tips can help manage symptoms, reduce the severity of episodes and encourage a sustainable lifestyle:
+Millions of Americans live with mental health conditions like bipolar disorder and are able to enjoy rich, healthy, and fulfilling lives.
+These tips can help manage symptoms, reduce the severity of episodes, and encourage a sustainable lifestyle:

 - Stay informed.
-Monitoring moods and symptoms, evaluating triggers and assessing mental state regularly can provide a better understanding of what to expect and how to self-regulate.
+Monitoring moods and symptoms, evaluating triggers, and assessing one’s mental state regularly can provide a better understanding of what to expect and how to self-regulate.

 - Stick to routines.
-Go to bed at the same time every night, wake up at the same time every morning and set times for things like work, socializing and exercise.
-This can help regulate mood and avoid the likelihood of surprises.
+Go to bed at the same time every night, wake up at the same time every morning, and set times for things like work, socializing, and exercise.
+This self-discipline around a routine can help regulate mood and avoid the likelihood of surprises.

 - Create a support system.
 Living with any illness, whether physical or mental, often requires a strong support system.
-By partnering with friends and family who can help you find strength or communicate with you about what you’re experiencing, you’re more likely to see success.
+Individuals who partner with friends and family who can help them find strength or openly communicate about what they’re experiencing are more likely to see success.

-If you or someone you love is living with bipolar disorder, help is here.
+If you or someone you love is living with bipolar disorder, help is available.
 Please contact FHE Health today to learn more.